s2t2/lambda-ds-3-1/README.md

 To run our Python scripts, we'll need a command-line utility.

-Mac users who don't already have a preferred command-line utility will use the built-in Terminal application (no need to download anything, although you may want to [customize your Terminal appearance](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/command-line-computing/mac-terminal-config.md)).
+Mac users who don't already have a preferred command-line utility will use the built-in Terminal application (no need to download anything, although you may want to optionally [customize your Terminal appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/command-line-computing/mac-terminal-config.md)).

 Windows users who don't already have a preferred command-line utility are encouraged to [download and install Git Bash](https://git-scm.com/downloads), which will integrate well with the other development tools and allow Windows users to write the same commands as Mac users.

 #### Text Editor

 To edit our Python scripts, we'll need a development-class text editor.
 Students who don't already have a preferred editor or IDE are encouraged to [download and install VS Code](https://code.visualstudio.com/).
-After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) which provides code auto-completion capabilities, and you may want to further [customize your text editor's appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#basic-configuration).
+After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) which provides code auto-completion capabilities, and you may want to optionally further [customize your text editor's appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#basic-configuration).

 #### Virtual Environment Utility